 The approach taken at The Summit Wellness Group in the treatment of suicidal ideation, especially when combined with substance abuse or other mental health conditions, is to use the widest range of safe and effective tools so as to provide clients with the best possible chance of recovery.
 We utilize the latest medications, psychiatric therapies, and holistic treatments to treat and heal the entire person.
 In doing this, we have seen long-term outcomes for those who struggle with these conditions.

 Types of Treatment

-- Intensive Outpatient Program (IOP): The IOP program is a more standard option, offering treatment for 9 hours per week, split up however is most appropriate; day or evening classes, available several days out of the week.
-This is our most flexible and accessible option as it allows for greater treatment customization to fit someone’s schedule.
+- Intensive Outpatient Program (IOP): The IOP program is a more standard option, offering treatment for 9 hours per week, split up in a way that fits the needs of our clients.
+This is the most flexible option and allows for greater program customization.

 Techniques such as group therapy, mindfulness and meditation, and yoga can help our clients meet individuals struggling with similar thoughts and addictions in a setting meant to foster a sense of community.
 Holistic therapies rewire the brain to crave positive forms of coping rather than submitting to maladaptive consequences that drugs and alcohol provide.
 Through this combination, we have seen individuals leave our facility thriving in a way they never believed they could.